Arriving in Fiji: Airport Customs, Biosecurity & Arrival Process© FijiPocketGuide.com

 © FijiPocketGuide.com

 A getaway to the gorgeous islands of Fiji is super exciting.
 However, one thing that many of us dread is the passing through Immigration, Customs and Biosecurity.
-With pristine nature and a fragile ecosystem in Fiji, there are strict biosecurity rules in place which determine what you can and can’t bring into the country.
-On top of that, you’re going to want to make sure that your passport is all up-to-date for the Immigration laws, and make sure that you don’t pack anything that you might have to give up once you arrive at the airport in Fiji.
-With all that in mind, we’ve put together this guide to everything you need to know about arriving in Fiji.
+With pristine nature and fragile ecosystem in Fiji, there are strict biosecurity rules in place which determine what you can and can’t bring into the country.
+Travellers will also need to make sure they have their passports up-to-date, an outbound flight booked, and meet any other current entry requirements.
+Then, the cocktails, cultural experiences and tropical islands are on your horizon!

-The first thing you will need to organise for a trip to Fiji is your passport and visa.
-Your passport must be valid for at least six months after your intended departure date from Fiji, so make sure your passport is up to date.
+The first thing you will need to organise for your travels to Fiji is your passport.
+Your passport needs to be valid for at least six months after your intended departure date from Fiji.

 Packing for Fiji